Children's groups

 Price: €3.70

-As the exhibition rooms cannot accommodate an entire class, the museum offers a workshop tour led by two mediators: while thefirst group tours the museum, the second participates in a workshop.
+Since the exhibition halls cannot accommodate an entire class, the museum offers a guided tour combined with a workshop led by two docents: while thefirst group tours the museum, the second takes part in a workshop.

-Visit: Discover the history of World War II, the Resistance, and deportation through the museum's collections and immerse yourself in the daily life of the French people in the early 1940s.
+Tour: Discover the history of World War II, the Resistance, and the deportations through the museum’s collections, and get a glimpse into the daily lives of the French people in the early 1940s.

-Workshop: What can you do in a country at war where daily life is difficult?
+Workshop: What can be done in a country at war where daily life is difficult?
 Why and how do people get involved?
-What are the different forms of involvement?
-Using a selection of examples, delve into the complexity of war to discover the links between the Resistance and society.
+What are the different forms of engagement?
+Using a selection of examples, explore the complexities of war to discover the connections between the Resistance and society.

 Duration: 2.5 hours (1 hour 15 minutes tour, 1 hour 15 minutes workshop) - Mondays, Tuesdays, Thursdays, and Fridays